.png)

 Here's how the major US books stack up on standing Early Payout policies as of mid-2026:

-FanDuel - Has offered Early Payout-style features tied to specific events (NBA Playoffs, March Madness, etc.) but no standing year-round Early Payout policy.
+FanDuel - Has offered Early Payout-style features tied to specific events (NFL Playoffs, NBA Playoffs, March Madness, etc.) but no standing year-round Early Payout policy.
 Their promotions tend to skew toward bet boosts and bonus bets rather than automatic early payouts.

-BetMGM - Has run Early Payout promotions tied to specific properties and events (NBA, NHL playoffs) but as time-limited promos rather than a standing year-round policy.
+BetMGM - Has run Early Payout promotions tied to specific properties and events (NFL, NBA, NHL playoffs) but as time-limited promos rather than a standing year-round policy.

 Caesars - Occasional Early Payout-style promos tied to events.
 No standing offer.